Torque means how much power it takes for the car to reach a certain speed.

-Your Lug nuts are made to meet certain specified thread size of the studs on cars and are often tapered for wheel security.
+Your Lug nuts are made to meet certain specified thread sizes of the studs on cars and are often tapered for wheel security.

-Torquing your car-lug nuts to the proper specification are very important for your safety and the function of your car.
+Torquing your car-lug nuts to the proper specification is very important for your safety and the function of your car.

 Improperly fixed nuts may loosen out while driving and tires may drop off while the vehicle is on the move; these portents a great danger to your life.

-It is unrealistic to expect a wrench-torque stick combination to be accurate without checking the impact wrench setting.
+It is unrealistic to expect a wrench-torque stick combination to be accurate without checking the impact wrench settings.

 HOW TIGHT SHOULD MY CAR WHEEL NUTS BE?